 Open All Year Campsites in Iceland - A Full List

 There are over 240 campsites in Iceland.
 Some, like the extremely popular Reykjavik Campsite, are open all year long.
 Unfortunately, the majority of them shut down from October to May.
 Having a winter opening of a campsite is just not very common.
 If you plan on renting a campervan for your road trip and camping in Iceland in winter, you’ll need to stay at one of the campgrounds that stay open all year.
-Here’s a full list of the 26 open all year campsites in Iceland:
+Luckily, some of them are top of the list campsites.
+Here’s a full list of the 25 open all-year campsites in Iceland:

 Open All Year Campsites in the Reykjavik Area - Southwest Iceland

 Laugardalur – Reykjavík campsite (Iceland campsite closest to Reykjavik)

 Skjól Camping (Iceland campsite near the Golden Circle route)

 Uthlid, Biskupstungum (Iceland campsite near the Golden Circle route)

 Hveragerði – Reykjamork